 "I appreciate the opportunity to share with you some ideas to consider.
 First and foremost, cannabis should be removed as cause for interaction between the police and North Carolinians.
 Despite similar rates of cannabis use, Black North Carolinians are far more likely to be arrested and charged with cannabis crimes.
 Overall, a Black person is 3.3 times more likely to be arrested for possession though the rate varies widely by county.
-In Dare County, a Black person is 3.1.8 times more likely to be arrested; Granville = 11.7 times more likely; Haywood = 11.3 times more likely; and Watauga = 11.2 times more likely.
-Macon = 41.2 times more likely. https://graphics.aclu.org/marijuana-arrest-report/NC The prohibition of cannabis eives the police ereater temptation to violate our rights and less ability to "protain and serve" all D of us.
+In Dare County, a Black person is 11.8 times more likely to be arrested; Granville = 11.7 times more likely; Haywood = 11.3 times more likely; and Watauga = 11.2 times more likely; Macon = 41.2 times more likely. https://graphics.aclu.org/marijuana-arrest-report/NC The prohibition of cannabis gives the police greater temptation to violate our rights and less ability to "protect and serve" all of us.
 There is nothing inherently dangerous about the adult possession or use of cannabis.
-We have learned from the many states who have loosened cannabis prohibition that, following legalization, opioid use, alcohol use, and alcohol-involved car crashes all decline.
+We have learned from the many states who have loosened to the provided the provided that the pro cannabis prohibition that, following legalization, opioid use, alcohol use, and alcohol-involved car crashes all decline.
 At this moment, our Black neighbors must not have to experience the trauma of police interaction for use and possession of plant material.
 Thank you."

 Law Enforcement Hiring and Training: Quotas should not be part of any requirements/guidelines put on our law enforcement agencies.
-I want only the best qualified serving as law enforcement officers, so race should have not bearing on the hiring decine.
+I want only the best qualified serving as law enforcement officers, so race should have not bearing on the hiring decision.

-Criminal Justice Practices and Accountability - actually all areas: Racisim takes many forms and this task force should not focus solely on the black community/race.
+$Criminal\ Justice\ Practices\ and\ Accountability\ --\ actually\ all\ areas:\ Racisim\ takes\ many\ forms\ and\ this\ task\ force\ should\ not\ focus\ solely\ on\ the\ properties of the prop$ black community/race.
 Every effort at all levels of law enforcement from support personnel, enforcement officers up through the courts should be made to ensure all laws are enforced in an equitable manner regardless of a person's color, race, or ability to pay for top legal counsel.
 Unfortunately, this does not happen.
-Interest about all the changes

-I am especially concerned that bad actors - even when dismissed from one police department - are seldom barred from serving on a police force elsewhere.
+Interest about all the changes I am especially concerned that bad actors -- even when dismissed from one police department -- are seldom barred from serving on a police force elsewhere.
 Police personnel records showing mistreatment of civilians must therefore become part of that officer's permanent employment record, so a simple background check will show such incidents.

 Also, the current "blue wall" culture that turns a blind eye when other officers fail to intervene must be STRONGLY challenged; inaction when intervention is appropriate must also be a criminal offense.
 Please legalize cannabis-medical or otherwise.
 North Carolina is behind the times and the science on this issue.
 Cannabis laws are racist and unconstitutional.